alldaygzchen/needcode/readme.md

 3. trees are mostly divide and conquer problem, thus using recursion is suitable
 4. check the root head before recursion

+# Advance Backtracking

+1. subsets and combinations are quite same but adding constriction
+2. commonly subset and combination pattern is to add current element and move foward

 # Heap and Priority Queue(it is not binary search tree) (swap like array)

 1. linked list create queue. binary heap creates priority queue